End Of Day Trading

 What Time Does End Of Day Trading Start?

 Before we get into the details, let’s first look into when end of day trading starts.
-The times for day trading depend on which forex market you are trading, whether in the UK or elsewhere.
+The correct definition for ‘end of day’ trading depend on which markets you are trading, whether in the UK or elsewhere.
+For shares and ETFs, it is usually tied to the relevant exchange close.
+For forex, it is more often tied to a broker’s daily candle close or the end of a major trading session.

 In general, traditional day trading is when you see more market participants which leads to higher liquidity.
 However, end of day trading often sees a high volume of activity as many traders unwind their positions and close trading for the day.